A Homebuyer’s Guide to the Best Towns in Westchester

 If you're wondering where to live in Westchester where you can find local stores and quaint downtowns, take a look at Hastings-on-Hudson.
 With nearly a thousand residents, this is a town with decent nightlife, diverse housing options and renowned public schools.
 Here you'll also find plenty of coffee shops, parks, and restaurants to choose from.

-One of the smaller NYC suburbs, Chappaqua has about 1500 residents.
+One of the smaller NYC suburb towns in northern Westchester, Chappaqua has about 1500 residents.
 If you're looking for an easily walkable downtown and more green space than some of the other southern Westchester towns, this might be a good town for you and your family.
 The town is largely made up of young professionals, retirees, and families.

 Chappaqua has very highly rated public schools so this is a good place for families.
 However, if you're looking to still enjoy some of the nightlife and diversity of the city right in your town, this might not be the suburb for you.